-- affirm the important role that aviation plays in both global tourism and international trade, and encourage the realisation of its full potential within a transparent marketplace and with a fair and equal opportunity to compete; - recognise that planning for the growth of aviation means there should be measures to mitigate its impact on the environment, improve safety, and help achieve more sustainable tourism and trade; in this regard; - support the comprehensive approach to sustainable aviation at the International Civil Aviation Organization; - recognise the potential of rail as a cost-effective, reliable, and environmentallyfriendly mode of transport for trade and tourism; - underline that effective control systems that safeguard against the spread of disease and pests must be a priority for governments and an area of international cooperation.
+affirm the important role that aviation plays in both global tourism and international trade, and encourage the realisation of its full potential within a transparent marketplace and with fair and equal opportunity to compete;

+recognise that planning for the growth of aviation means there should be measures to mitigate its impact on the environment, improve safety, and help achieve more sustainable tourism and trade; in this regard, support the development of a comprehensive, global approach to sustainable aviation at the International Civil Aviation Organization;

+recognise the potential of rail as a cost-effective, reliable, and environmentally-friendly mode of transport for trade and tourism;

+underline that effective control systems that safeguard against the spread of disease and pests must be a priority for governments and an area of international cooperation.
-New technologies and digitalisation: enabling innovation in mobility services

-- welcome the benefits to transport brought by the advances of new technologies and digitalisation, in terms of enhancing the capacity, safety and efficiency of transport infrastructure, and providing better transport services for travellers, traders and tourists; - recognise the potential of new technologies, digitalisation, and the sharing economy to provide new and flexible opportunities for transport, reduce environmental impacts and congestion, whilst optimising resources and improving user friendliness; - acknowledge, in this context, that regulatory frameworks may need to be adjusted to accommodate this new economic dynamic, taking account of the need to promote safety, safeguard health and protect the environment.
+New technologies and digitalisation; enabling innovation in mobility services welcome the benefits to transport brought by the advances of new technologies and digitalisation, in terms of enhancing the capacity, safety and efficiency of transport infrastructure, and providing better transport services for travellers, traders and tourists;

+recognise the potential of new technologies, digitalisation, and the sharing economy to provide new and flexible opportunities for transport, reduce environmental impacts and congestion, whilst optimising resources and improving user friendliness;

+acknowledge, in this context, that regulatory frameworks may need to be adjusted to accommodate this new economic dynamic, taking account of the need for protecting health, safety and the environment.